ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 So if you have a problem with this, don't make your unit a building, but a **npc_dota_creature instead**.

-This has the issue of creatures having a turn rate, so additionally you'll need to apply a MODIFIER_STATE_STUNNED on them, make the Magic Immune so most spells don't damage them, and make an special rule for spells that are supposed to damage buildings this way.
+This has the issue of creatures having a turn rate, so additionally you'll need to apply a MODIFIER_STATE_STUNNED on them, make them Magic Immune so most spells don't damage them, and make a special rule for spells that are supposed to damage buildings this way.

 That being said, we won't be bothering with that for the purpose of this tutorial.

 I'll be using a simplified version of the [human_barracks](https://pastebin.com/z5Jk9W17) definition, with a "human_train_footman" ability, which I'll expand on the possibilities for it later.

-## Step 2: Putting your unit into the map.
+## Step 2.
+Putting your unit into the map.

 There are 2 main options for doing this, one is Hammer oriented, and the other is a fully scripted approach.